 Disconnect the RX (Orange/Red/Brown) wire from your receiver and connect it to the Castle Link USB adapter.
-Castle ESCs may also be programmed using your transmitter and receiver (see Transmitter Programming, page 27), or a Field Link Programming Card (see Field Link Programming Card, page 27).
+Castle ESCs may also be programmed using your transmitter and receiver (see Transmitter Programming)

-Alf your ESC has a 3-wire AUX connection (White/Red/Brown) you MUST disconnect it prior to connecting your ESC to the Castle Link USB adapter unless using a Castle Quick Connect Duo.
+If your ESC has a 3-wire AUX connection (White/Red/Brown) you MUST disconnect it prior to connecting your ESC to the Castle Link USB adapter unless using a Castle Quick Connect Duo.
 Failure to disconnect a 3-wire AUX connection from the receiver may result in damage to the Castle Link USB adapter.